 Monarch Butterfly captured in slow motion on a bougainvillea outside my house.
 Spring in Southern California.

-Different Types of Infinities (Wherein I will try to convince my friend, Jeff, that there are different types of infinities, and that some are ‘bigger’ or ‘more abundant’ than others.)
+Different Types of Infinities (Wherein I will try to convince you that there are different types of infinities, and that some are ‘bigger’ or ‘more abundant’ than others.)

 I’m going to concentrate on showing that integers and real numbers fall into two different categories of infinity.
 This is an informal proof, meaning that it lacks the rigor that would qualify as a proof for a mathematician, but should (hopefully) be convincing to a layperson.
 If you are interested in delving deeper, I recommend starting with this video by Vi Hart.